 If you can handle the climate, South Florida is another great place to live if you love poker.
 Whether you choose to settle on the East Coast of southern Florida or the West, poker abounds.
 The stretch of land from West Palm Beach to Miami offers no fewer than 9 poker rooms.
 Tampa and the surrounding area boasts another five (6 if you are willing to head down to Naples).

 On our visits, we found the poker players and the conditions near Miami wilder than most.
 However, the Tampa area offered much more playable conditions.
-One thing to consider with Florida is that the tournament rakes are the worst we have ever seen.
+One thing to consider with Florida is that the tournament rakes are among the worst we have ever seen.
 On the flip side, we have had great fun in Florida playing tournaments as well.
-The Crazy Pineapple tournament at the Seminole Coconut Creek was the second most fun we’ve ever had playing poker (for the record, the most fun we’ve ever had was the Goliath Tag Team Switch tournament in Las Vegas last summer).
+The Crazy Pineapple tournament at the Seminole Coconut Creek was the second most fun we’ve ever had playing poker (for the record, the most fun we’ve ever had was the Goliath Tag Team Switch tournament in Las Vegas during the WSOP one summer).

 While the South Florida lifestyle isn’t our personal cup of tea, 4 million senior citizens can’t all be wrong.
 If you’re looking for a place to retire where you can walk the beaches and play a lot of poker, South Florida may be for you.